Green Chilli Sauce Recipe (Indo Chinese)

 Strained chilli paste.

-Transfer the mixture to a frying pan and cook for 4-5 minutes over medium heat until the sauce is thickened.
+Step 8: Transfer the mixture to a frying pan and cook for 4-5 minutes over medium heat, stirring occasionally, until the sauce thickens.

 Mixture transferred to a pan.